hendrixroa/swagger2-postman2/README.md

 *<Conversion result> convert(JSON-or-string)*: Converts the input to a collection object.
 Conversion result should be an object: `{result: true/false, reason: '', collection: <object>}` Reason must be populated if the result is false.
 Collection must be populated if result is true.

+## Which I fixed in this version

+- Parse body and responses from definitions models.

 > Forked from [s2p](https://github.com/postmanlabs/swagger2-postman2)